codewdhruv/blog-codewdhruv/clfc97enj000r08l38zl183ry.md

 RUN apt-get update && apt-get -y install --no-install-recommends
 ```

+This above command is a Unix command commonly used to update the package list and install packages without installing any recommended packages.

+The `--no-install-recommends` option, when used with the `apt-get install` command, tells the package manager to install only the specified packages and their dependencies, but not any recommended packages that may not be necessary for the system to function properly.

+Overall this command updates the package list and installs packages without any recommended packages, which can help keep the image lean and avoid installing unnecessary packages.

 ### Maintainance of the image

 > Choosing the right base image for the application is essential.